Compensation Philosphy and Benefits

 - Fitness: Employees have free access to an on-site fitness center, locker room with showers, and locked bike room.

 - Hybrid Work Environment: The Hunger Center supports a hybrid work environment.
-(As of January 2022 employees are working together in the office Tuesdays of each week, and have the option to work from home or the office for the remainder of the week.)
+(As of March 2022 employees are working together in the office Tuesdays of each week, and have the option to work from home or the office for the remainder of the week.)

 - Leave and Holidays:

 - New employees receive fifteen days of vacation, ten days of health & wellness time, and three days of personal leave/floating holidays.

 - The Hunger Center observes thirteen paid holidays per calendar year.

 - In addition, the Hunger Center is closed the week between Christmas Day and New Year’s Day.

 - Other leave programs include Bereavement Leave (1-4 days) and Parental Leave (30 days).